Sam Raimi's unrealized projects: The Substitute remake

 In October 2009, Brad Miska announced that Scott Derrickson will direct the American remake of The Substitute and co-wrote the script with Paul Harris Boardman and Raimi producing the project for Columbia Pictures.
-Since then, there have been no further announcements since.
+Since then, there have been no further announcements.

 This Man

 On May 5, 2010, Bryan Bertino announced that he would write and direct a film based on the Internet urban legend This Man, and Raimi and Tappert would produce through Ghost House Pictures.
 Ghost House also bought the rights to the website.
 No further development has been made.

 Burst

 In June 2010, Brad Miska announced that Neil Marshall will direct Burst and Raimi producing the project.
 Since then, there have been no further announcements since.

 Untitled Female Prosecutor drama

 On September 28, 2010, Deadline reported that ABC, Raimi and Robert Zotnowski will produce the Dee Johnson series about a top LA female prosecutor.
 Since then, there have been no further announcements since.